sghd6/Markdown/Lighter Side.md

 ##It Follows

 This unique film follows a young woman being pursued by a demonic entity that slowly walks towards her.
-This film uses the gimmick to its full extent, with the characters strategizin how to out run and beat th
+This film uses the gimmick to its full extent, with the characters strategizin how to out run and beat the creature.
+The creeping camerawork matches how the creature moves and operates. *It Follows* is a great display of a somple concept being used to carry a narrative.